A Web3 Naming Layer for the AI Agent Economy

 • Ultra-short or highly recognizable words

-• Strong alignment with potential commercial or protocol-level use
+• Strong alignment with potential commercial, platform or infrastructure-related use

 👉 Learn more about minting, resolvers, and naming strategy on our Guide page.